Blinding (punishment)

 Blinding is a type of physical punishment which results in complete or nearly complete loss of vision.
 It was used as an act of revenge and torture.
 The punishment has been used since antiquity; Greek mythology makes several references to blinding as divine punishment, which reflects human practice.

+In the Middle Ages, blinding was used as a penalty for treason or as a means of rendering a political opponent unable to rule and lead an army in war.
 In the Byzantine Empire and many other historical societies, blinding was accomplished by gouging out the eyes, sometimes using a hot poker, and by pouring a boiling substance, such as vinegar, on them.

 In mythology and religious law

 Oedipus gouged out his own eyes after accidentally fulfilling the prophecy that he would end up killing his father and marrying his mother.
 In the Bible, Samson was blinded upon his capture by the Philistines.

 Early Christians were often blinded as a penalty for their beliefs.
 For example, Saint Lucy's torturers tore out her eyes.
-This form of torture was also applied to the virgin martyrs Saint Tatiana and Saint Hripsime, according to their stories.
+This form of torture was also applied to the virgin martyr saints Tatiana and Hripsime, according to their stories.

+Byzantine Empire and commonwealth

+The blinded Serbian prince Stefan Dečanski reassured by St. Nicholas in a dream, Orthodox fresco from the Patriarchate of Peć.
+He came to rule Serbia after being blinded.

+The blinding as a punishment is recorded in Byzantium since the 8th century.
+Prior to this, nose-cutting was a punishment recorded since 641, but which fell out of use, with the last event being the cutting of the nose of Justinian II in 695.
+Nose-cutting was a tradition adopted from the East, with Ancient Greece and Rome cutting the noses of rebels.
+The failure of deterring Justinian II from rule, which he subsequently managed, showed that nose-cutting was inefficient.
+Blinding of rulers and pretenders is well-known in Byzantine history since the beginning of the 8th century.